 After walking through a giant archway of balls, we learned how rosé wine is made in 7 steps: growing, harvesting, crushing, soaking, fermenting, aging/bottling, and of course, enjoying.
 Wine number four sample was our “perfect blend”.
 Each blend was made by choosing the weight, fruitiness, and acidity.

 Sparkling Wine or Champagne?

-You can’t leave the Rosé Wine Mansion without taking a photo in or around the tub full of roses or swinging from the chandelier.
+You can’t leave the Rosé Wine Mansion without taking photos in or around the tub full of roses or swinging from the chandelier.
 Make sure to have your poses planned ahead of time.
-Due to these being the most popular areas in the Rosé Wine Mansion, you have about 30 seconds to take your photo.
-Don’t forget to drink your wine samples. 😉
+Due to these being the most popular areas in the Rose Wine Mansion, you have about 30 seconds to take your photo.
+Don’t forget your wine tastings. 😉

 Just a Queen from Queens

-In between the chandelier room and the next was the wine wall of fame showcasing men and women known to have an impact on the wine industry.
+In between the chandelier room and the next was the wine wall of fame showcasing men and women known to impact the wine industry.
 It also showcases the history of wine within the United States.
 The seventh wine sample in the Rosé Wine Mansion was a wine from France and my favorite from the whole tour.
-We also got a chance taking pictures on a throne.
+We also got a chance to take pictures on a throne.

 Travel to Ancient Rome

 The last sample of wine in the Rosé Wine Mansion was in an Ancient Rome-themed room.
 This room was definitely another Instagram moment of grapes, chaise lounges, and your imagination.
 You can also get a good laugh from Hellenic-like paintings with modern items like Starbucks, selfie sticks, and laptops.